RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/3-How to use this material.md

-# How to use this training course material?
+# How to Use This Training Material

 The learning objective of this Foundational Training course is to instil confidence among System Builders with reference to Rapid Platform features.